 Discuss available riders with your insurance representative to find the ones that will be of value to you and your family.

-Things to consider when buying life insurance
+Questions to ask when buying life insurance

 In summary, when deciding on which insurance plan to purchase, ask yourself the following questions: